google/ioweb2015/README.md

 we're using in our webapp environment but a bit slower on startup.
 You'll need `gcloud` tool and `app` component to do this.

+Both gulp tasks accept optional `--no-watch` argument in case you need to disable file watchers and live reload.

 ### Building

 Run `gulp`.
 This will create `dist` directory with both front-end and backend parts, ready for deploy.